-How Three Different Leaves Work Together Creating the Perfect Cigar
+Three Different Leaves Create the Perfect Cigar

 We might as well come right out and say it.
 You really don’t need to know anything about the tobacco plant to enjoy smoking a well-made cigar.
-But some of us who can’t help but admire the layered craftsmanship of a good stogie.
+But some of us can’t help but admire the layered craftsmanship of a good stogie.
 For us, cigar knowledge, knowing more about how they are made and grown actually increases our satisfaction.

 Calling the tobacco plant “special” is something of an understatement.
 It’s likely the unique way that the tobacco plant grows and expands.
-The plant offers three distinct different types of leaf, each with its own unique properties that make it ideal for a specific part of the cigar.
+The plant offers three distinctly different types of leaf, each with its own unique properties that make it ideal for a specific part of the cigar.

-Here, we’ll to introduce you to the three different types of tobacco leaf (Ligero, Seco, & Volado).
+Here, we’ll introduce you to the three different types of tobacco leaf (Ligero, Seco, & Volado).
 We’ll also explore the ways that each variety is used within a single cigar.

 We’ll start at the top of the plant.
-The Ligero leaf (“light” in Spanish) are the uppermost leaves of the tobacco plant.
+The Ligero leaf (“light” in Spanish) is the uppermost leaves of the tobacco plant.
 They receive the greatest amount of sunlight.
 This allows them to grow both thick and heavy for a very potent, bold, and flavor.

 Since Ligero leaves are the last for harvest, they have an opportunity to absorb more nutrients (i.e., flavors) from the rest of the plant.
 The relative thickness of the Ligero leaf means that it must be blended with the lighter, thinner leaves below it.
 This is to ensure it burns properly.